ericpalafox96/cse15l-lab-reports/lab_report3.md

 ericpalafox@Erics-iMac 911report %
 ```

-- In this example we are looking for any files which do not contain `Virginia` within the file itself.
+- In this example we are looking for the keyword `police` within the file `chapter1.txt`, we are given an output of the name of the file if it does not match this exact pattern.
 ```
-ericpalafox@Erics-iMac 911report % grep -L "Virginia" *
+ericpalafox@Erics-iMac 911report % grep -L "police" chapter-1.txt
-chapter-10.txt
-chapter-12.txt
-chapter-13.1.txt
-chapter-13.2.txt
-chapter-2.txt
-chapter-5.txt
-chapter-8.txt
-preface.txt
+chapter-1.txt
 ericpalafox@Erics-iMac 911report %
 ```

-Example 3: `-i` - This command will ignore the case sensitivity and will look for the specific keyword within the given location, and will separate each instance of the word by lines.
+Example 3: `-i` - This command will ignore the case sensitivity and will look for the specific keywords within the given location, and will separate each instance of the word by lines.
 This is certainly useful as we may need to find a particular keyword where case sensitivity is not important and we have a large text for example.

-- In this example we are looking for files which contain the string `police`, however, the case sensitivity is not important as `Police` and any other variation will also be found if it is within the files.
+- In this example we are looking for files which contain the string `police`, however, the case sensitivity is not important as `Police` and any other variation will also be found if it is within the file `chapter-9.txt`.
 ```
 ericpalafox@Erics-iMac 911report % grep -i "police" chapter-9.txt
                 local public servants, especially the first responders: fire, police, emergency